embedded-machine-learning/hwmodule-ultralytics-yolov3-openvino/README.md

 ## Setup

 ### Prerequisites
-Setup the task spooler on the target device.
+1. Setup the task spooler on the target device.
 Instructions can be found here: https://github.com/embedded-machine-learning/scripts-and-guides/blob/main/guides/task_spooler_manual.md

+2. Install OpenVino.
+In this implementation, we used openvino_2021.4.582

+3. Setup sendmail according to this guide https://github.com/embedded-machine-learning/scripts-and-guides/blob/main/guides/SENDMAIL.md

 ### Dataset
 For validating the tool chain, download the small validation set from kaggle: https://www.kaggle.com/alexanderwendt/oxford-pets-cleaned-for-eml-tools